On Two Related Questions of Wilf Concerning Standard Young Tableaux: When is odd

 If we want to find a combinatorial proof of Theorem \ref{wilf} along the line of the proof of Proposition \ref{nolimits}, we encounter several difficulties.
 First, inserting a new fixed point into a partial permutation can increase the length of its longest increasing subsequence, taking it thereby out of the set that is being counted.
 More importantly, equality (\ref{fffree}) no longer holds if we replace $n!$ by $u_k(n)$ on its left-hand side, and $x(h)$ by the number of fixed point-free involutions with no increasing subsequences longer than $k$ on its right-hand side.
 Indeed, for $k=2$ and $n=3$, the left-hand side would be ${2n\choose n} u_2(3)=20\cdot 5=100$, while the right-hand side would be $10+15\cdot 3+15\cdot 3 +10=110$.

-It is therefore even more surprising that for the case of odd $k$, fixed points, and fixed point-free involutions, turn out to be relevant again.
+It is surprising that for the case of odd $k$, fixed points, and fixed point-free involutions, turn out to be relevant again.
 We point out that we will be considering involutions without long {\em decreasing} rather than increasing subsequences.

 Note that $y_k(r)$ is equal to both the number of {\em involutions} on an $r$-element set with no {\em increasing} subsequences longer than $k$, and the number {\em involutions} on an $r$-element set with no {\em decreasing subsequences} longer than $k$ (just take conjugates of the corresponding Standard Young Tableaux).
 However, this symmetry is broken if we restrict our attention to {\em fixed point-free involutions}, since the conjugate of a tableaux with even columns only may have odd columns, and our claim follows from Theorem \ref{beissinger}.